joseatrejos/my-cv/curriculum-general/resume.md

 <br>-->

-### Fullstack Developer <time>Jan 2020 – Aug 2020</time>
+### Fullstack Developer <time>Jan 2020 – Sept 2020</time>
 <location> **Company: Pixelbot** | Remote | Toronto, Canada</location>
 - Developed a Shopify store with Liquid and optimized a bridge developed with PHP.
-This allowed the client, PackageEverything, to synchronize its products’ inventory on their inner legacy system with their new Shopify store.
+This allowed the client, PackageEverything, to synchronize its products’ inventory from their inner legacy system with their new Shopify store.
 This reduced their operative workload and at the same time expanded their market reach into the web, which represented 25% of their sales.
-The bridge’s execution time was optimized 83% since it was reduced from 5 minutes to 50 seconds
+The bridge’s execution time was optimized 83% since it was reduced from 5 minutes to 50 seconds.

 <br>